mynodebtc/mynode_docs/docs/advanced/clone-tool.md

 ## Using the Clone Tool

-To start using the clone tool, first go to the setting page and click on the 'Open Clone Tool' button.
+To start using the clone tool, first go to the settings page and click on the 'Open Clone Tool' button.

 <center>
   <figure>